metatensor/metatrain/docs/src/faq.rst

 **Q:**  My training is not converging, what can I do? \

-**A:** Please make sure that you dataset is consitently computed and converged to a reasonable accuracy.
+**A:** First, please make sure that you dataset is computed consitently and converged to a reasonable accuracy.
+Looking at a distribution of your energies per atom can help.
+Furthermore, outliers, such as large forces complicate training, so looking at the distribution of the forces and removing structures with large forces (e.g. all structures with forces with an absolute force > 20 eV/Å) from the dataset can help to stabilize training.

 General training concepts
 -------------------------